latifnjimoluh/linus-supervisor-ecosystem/backend/docs/API.md

 ## Auth
-- `POST /auth/login` – authenticate a user and receive a JWT
+- `POST /auth/login` – authenticate a user and receive a JWT; include `remember` and `device_id` to also get a long-lived refresh token
+- `POST /auth/refresh` – exchange a refresh token for a new access token
+- `POST /auth/logout` – revoke the current session token and associated refresh token
 - `POST /auth/register` – create a new user (requires token)
 - `POST /auth/request-reset` – send a password reset code to user email
 - `POST /auth/reset-password` – reset password using the provided code